yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  1. "status" off - bootloader running
- 2. "status" flashing rapidly - image loaded OK, kernel booted, OpenWrt initializing 2a.
-"ADSL" should start flashing as the DSL line is brought up 2b.
-"Ethernet" should turn on as the ethernet interface is brought up
+ 2. "status" flashing rapidly - image loaded OK, kernel booted, OpenWrt initializing
+    * "ADSL" should start flashing as the DSL line is brought up
+    * "Ethernet" should turn on as the ethernet interface is brought up
+    * If you've configured PPP (see below), "USB" should turn on as the PPP layer is brought up
  3. "status" pulsing in a heartbeat (pulse pulse - pause - pulse pulse - pause) - OpenWrt completed booting, normal operation

 If you didn't apply the LED patches.. the only LED that will do anything is the ADSL LED.